SherifAshraf98/Registration-Task/README.md

 ## Registration and Login Form validation

-Website that is allows user to create an account to reigster and login, while applying complete form validations.
+Website that allows user to create an account to reigster and login, while applying complete form validations.

 ## Developed using these technologies:
 * HTML